top of page

 • WHAT KINDS OF PRODUCTS WILL COME OUT OF THE COOPERATIVE?

-We will be lightly processing (e.g., chopping carrots into matchsticks, slicing and deseeding peppers, shelling and shucking corn) and freezing local produce, then packaging it into either bulk bags (e.g., 10-lb or 35-lb units) for sale to larger buyers like schools or smaller retail packs (e.g., 12-oz or 2-lb units) for sale to retail outlets such as grocery stores.
-In the beginning, we will be focusing on some key staple vegetables such as sweet corn, broccoli, bell peppers, carrots, and green beans, but should be able to soon accommodate other produce such as potatoes or squashes.
-Some of that will depend on our growers’ ability to scale up their production of those crops, and some will depend on our ability to be prepared to process them.
+We will be lightly processing (e.g., chopping carrots into matchsticks, slicing and deseeding peppers, processing tomatoes) and freezing local produce, then packaging it for sale to larger buyers like schools and hospitals or smaller retail packs (e.g., 12-oz or 2-lb units) for sale to retail outlets such as grocery stores.
+We are researching potential products to focus on, including key staple vegetables such as tomatoes, broccoli, bell peppers, carrots, and green beans.
+We want to accommodate other produce, such as potatoes or squashes, at a future date.
+Some of that will depend on our growers' ability to scale up their production of those crops, and some will rely on our ability to be prepared to process them.

 • WHAT KIND OF GROWERS AND BUYERS WILL WE BE WORKING WITH?